lsrprntr/holidayscalendar-scraper/README.md

 ## Troubleshooting/Issues
 - Not working for Windows devices.
-- 2020 year has an inconsistency in their html source for parsing which returns a type error.
+- ~~2020 year has an inconsistency in their html source for parsing which returns a type error.~~
-- TBA
+- Default value will error when new year rolls over until I fix the demo.html